Creators: Get Started with Web Authoring

 Initially, you will see Top-Level Projects.
 You can browse these projects or select other content types.

-Workbooks, data sources, data roles, and flows belong to projects, and projects can also contain nested projects.
+Workbooks, data sources, data roles, and flows can be saved to locations called projects.
+Projects can also contain nested projects.
 Much like folders on your desktop, projects are a way to sort and manage content in your site.
 If you've been invited to an existing site, you may see projects created by your teammates.

-To begin, click the Create button and select Workbook.
+To begin, click the New button and select Workbook.

 You can connect to the data that will power your workbook in several ways:

-Connect to server or cloud data source from the Connectors tab
+Connect to server or cloud data sources from the Connectors tab.

-On Tableau Online, quickly author and analyze data from Oracle Eloqua, Salesforce, ServiceNow ITSM, and Marketo from the Dashboard Starters tab
+On Tableau Cloud, quickly author and analyze data from LinkedIn Sales Navigator, Oracle Eloqua, Salesforce, ServiceNow ITSM, and Marketo from the Dashboard Starters tab.

 To learn more about connecting to data on the web, see Creators: Connect to Data on the Web.